 Citing a research project grant along with the PSC & PARC grants (used in cases where the PI or an author was supported additionally by the centers, an example of which includes the publication of a working paper, research brief, or website):

-An example to use when you are the recipient of a Pilot Grant, please see your award letter for are a few other examples and for relevant grant:
+Examples you could use when you are the recipient of a Pilot Grant, please see your award letter for are a few other examples and for the relevant grant(s):

-- Research reported in this publication was supported by the NICHD of the National Institutes of Health under award number P2C HD044964.
+-- MEDIUM LENGTH: Research reported in this publication was supported by the NICHD of the National Institutes of Health (NIH) under award number P2C HD044964.

-- This paper received pilot funding from the Population Aging Reserach Center at the University of Pennsylvania, which is supported by the National Institute on Aging (NIH P30 AG012836).
+-- MEDIUM LENGTH: This paper received pilot funding from the Population Aging Research Center at the University of Pennsylvania, which is supported by the National Institute on Aging (NIH P30 AG012836).

 Two examples for use when you are an NICHD Trainee, where the T32 is the sole source of funding for at least one of the authors: